-7. Statement by director responsible for the business responsibility report, highlighting ESG related challenges, targets and achievements (listed entity has flexibility At Polycab, sustainability is an integral part of our mission advancing responsible living while generating long-lasting value for all our stakeholders.
-Building on the strong foundation laid in previous years, we have seen significant momentum in our sustainability journey, deepening its integration across our operations, governance, and organizational culture.
-This year, we de excited to share our long-term sustainability goals, which will guide us as we transition to a low-carbon, inclusive, and responsible product development.
+7. business responsibility report, highlighting ESG related challenges, targets and achievements (listed entity has flexibility At Polycab, sustainability is an integral part of our mission advancing responsible living while generating long-lasting value for all our stakeholders.
+Building on the strong oundation laid in previous years, we have seen significant momentum in our sustainability journey, deepening its integration across our operations, governance, and organizational culture.
+This year, we are excited to share our long-term sustainability goals, which will guide us as we transition to a low-carbon, inclusive, and resilient business model designed o accelerate our transition to renewable energy, scale up green sourcing initiatives, and drive innovation in environmentally responsible product development.
 Our sustainability goals anchored in three core pillars: ensuring planetary health, enhancing human well-being, and fostering an inclusive society.
 We remain committed to advancing environmental stewardship with a focus on reducing Greenhouse Gas (GHG) emissions, improving water management, and minimizing waste.
 In parallel, we are strengthening our social commitments by fostering a diverse and inclusive workplace, investing in the development and well-being of our employees, and engaging with communities in meaningful and impactful ways.
-Strengthening supplier relationships through an ESG lens and continually reising the bar on ethical leadership are also integral to our roadmap.
+Strengthening supplier relationships through an ESG lens and continually raising the bar on ethical leadership are also integral to our roadmap.
 In addition to looking at the environmental impact of products, we are also conscious of the effects product packaging can have on environmental metrics.
 Subsequently, packaging remains an element of our broader sustainability strategy, and we are actively exploring ways to reduce its environmental impact through more sustainable materials and designs.
 We aim to streamline packaging processes, minimizing waste and resource consumption, and contributing to a circular economy.
 A significant enabler of our progress has been the increased engagement of our employees.
 We are nurturing a culture where sustainability is a shared responsibility, empowering teams across all levels of the organization to make meaningful contributions to our goals.
 We have established strong governance practices by embedding sustainability-related risk management and oversight at the Board level.
-This ensures sustainability is fully integrated into our decision-making processes, promoting transparency and driving long-term value creation.
-Our ESG awareness programs continue to evolve, and we are working closely with our value chain partners to ensure they are aligned with our sustainability objectives, advancing ethical and sustainable practices across the entire supply chain.
+This ensures sustainability fully integrated into our decision-making processes, promoting transparency and driving long-term value creation.
+Our ESG awareness programs continue to evolve, we are working closely with our value chain partners to ensure they are aligned with our sustainability objectives, advancing ethical and sustainable practices across entire supply chain.
 Our commitment to social impact remains unwavering.
 Through initiatives focused on diversity, equity, inclusion, and robust health and safety standards, we are building a workplace and partner ecosystem that is people-first, compliant, and supportive of every individual.
 Looking forward, we remain deeply committed to sustainability as a core business strategy.
 It is through this commitment that we will continue to drive innovation, build resilience, and secure long-term value for all stakeholders, ensuring that sustainability continues to be the foundation of Polycab's growth and success in the years ahead.
 8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).
 The Board of Directors (For additional information - please refer to page 93 of the Integrated Annual Report).
-9. Does the entity have a specified Board Level Committee: Corporate Social Responsibility and ESG Committee Committee of the Board/ Director responsible for decision making on Director Responsible: sustainability related issues?
+9. Does the entity have a specified Board Level Committee: Corporate Social Responsibility and ESG Committee Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
-If Mr. Rakesh Talati yes, provide details.
-Director - Sustainability (Non-Board Member) & Chief Sustainability Officer Refer page 90 of the integrated annual report for the governance structure of Polycab.
+If yes, provide details.
+Director Responsible: Mr. Rakesh Talati Director - Sustainability (Non-Board Member) & Chief Sustainability Officer Refer page 90 of the integrated annual report for the governance structure of Polycab.